 Recipe: Vegan Lentil and Sweet Potato Pie

-Nowadays, host a dinner party for your friends and there’s bound to be a vegetarian / vegan in there somewhere.
-This can be instantly challenging, UNLESS you’ve got a few winning dishes under your belt.
+Nowadays, host a dinner party for your friends and there’s bound to be a vegetarian or vegan in there somewhere.
+This can be instantly challenging, unless you’ve got a few winning dishes under your belt.
 Just like this one.

 This recipe is pretty cheap to make, pretty basic to cook and extremely yummy to eat.

-It has the desirable inner warmth and satisfaction that comes with a Shepherd’s / Cottage Pie but it will cater for all your veggie and vegan lovers!
+It has the desirable inner warmth and satisfaction that comes with a shepherd’s or cottage pie but it will cater for all your veggie and vegan lovers!